ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 You will need to reboot the machine after modifying this file to have the changes take effect.

-This solution is edited from RTI Connext community forum.
-Go to https://community.rti.com/kb/osx510 to see the original post and more detailed explanation.
+This solution is edited from the RTI Connext community forum.
+See the `original post <https://community.rti.com/kb/osx510>`__ for more detailed explanation.